Inverse Reinforcement Learning without Reinforcement Learning: Expert Resets in Inverse RL

-We now highlight two nuances related to \texttt{NRMM}.
+We now highlight a nuance related to \texttt{NRMM}.

-\textbf{Dual Algorithm.} As the policy is chosen via a no-regret algorithm, \texttt{NRMM} is a \textit{primal} algorithm like Algorithm \ref{alg:primal-irl}.
-A natural question at this point might be whether there is a \textit{dual} algorithm of \texttt{NRMM}, where one uses NRPI in the inner loop to compute a best-response against an outer-loop no-regret adversary, akin to Algorithm \ref{alg:dual-irl}.

-Recall that NRPI only competes with policies that have similar visitation distributions to the expert \citep{ross2011}.
-This is fine when it is selecting policies in the outer loop (as the expert policy is an equilibrium strategy), but not when it is the inner loop (as the expert policy might be quite far from the optimal policy for the adversarially chosen reward).
-We make this point with the example in Figure \ref{fig:forest}, which we analyze more formally in Appendix \ref{app:proofs}. \begin{theorem} There exists an MDP, $\pi_E$, $\Pi$, and $\mathcal{F}_r$ such that \texttt{NRMM(BR)}, \texttt{NRMM(NR)}, \texttt{MMDP}, and Algorithms \ref{alg:dual-irl} / \ref{alg:primal-irl} converge in a finite number of iterations to $\pi_E$, but the dual algorithm of \texttt{NRMM} never picks $\pi_E$ on any iteration. \end{theorem}

-Notice that in Figure \ref{fig:forest}, the expert policy is not optimal for distractor reward $\Tilde{r}$, even when starting from its own state distribution.
-Thus, if NRPI is passed $\Tilde{r}$ in the inner loop of dual version of \texttt{NRMM}, it will perform an incorrect best response, preventing proper equilibrium computation.
-We also note that because the expert policy can be arbitrarily bad on a single distractor reward, game-solving techniques that require a uniform best-response approximation guarantee \citep{kakade2007playing} would have vacuous bounds.

 \textbf{Discriminator Training.} We prove that the standard trajectory-level discriminator training usually performed in IRL (i.e. Eq. \ref{eq:traj-alg} in Algorithm \ref{alg:filter}) is lower variance than the suffix-level discriminator training one might think to perform based on the samples in replay buffer $\mathcal{D}$.
 We prove this point more formally in Appendix \ref{app:proofs}.
+In practice, we find that trajectory-level discriminator training works better than suffix-level discriminator training and therefore utilize it in all of our implementations.